CatherineLE/OpenFoodFact/README.md

   - def nutrigrade_food(score) for the nutriscore_grade
 - finally distribution ckecking before and after Imputation

-The Notebook 2 is for the Exploratory Data Analysis.
+The Notebook 2 is for the Nutriscore Exploratory Data Analysis.
 It includes the :

 - Univariate Anaysis
 - Bivariate Analysis    between :